thin-edge/thin-edge.io_examples/StreamingAnalytics/ResourceMonitoring/README.md

 1. Copy the [project](project) directory to the `/etc/tedge/apama/project` directory on the thin-edge device.
 2. Restart the Apama service on the thin-edge device with `sudo service apama restart`.
-This will restart the correlator running the project that was copied in the previous step.
+This restarts the correlator and runs the project that was copied in the previous step.
 3. Run the [resource-monitor.py](resource-monitor.py) script from this directory using Python 3 with the command `python3 resource-monitor.py`
 4. To see the measurements that will be sent to the cloud run `tedge mqtt sub 'tedge/measurements'`